andrewmcameron/jamesRiver-longterm-waterTemps/README.md

 # jamesriver-summarystatistics

-A project to to combine 15 years of water quality monitoring data and generate daily mean summary statistics for select variables,
+A project to to combine 15 years of water quality monitoring data and generate daily mean summary statistics for select variab

 * Temperature (`TempC`)
 * pH (`pH`)